The world is a great volume, and man the index of that book – John Donne

 The PreludeSys Advantage

-PreludeSys is a market leader in medical record review and privileged to:
+PreludeSys is a market leader in medical record review services and privileged to:

 - Offer comprehensive medical record indexing services